mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 CAN Packet Addressing Formats
 `````````````````````````````
-Each CAN packet addressing format describes a different way of providing `Network Address Information`_ to all
+Each CAN Packet Addressing Format describes a different way of providing `Network Address Information`_ to all
-recipients of CAN packets.
+recipients of CAN Packets.

-The exchange of UDS Packets on CAN is supported by three addressing formats:
+The exchange of packets on CAN is supported by three addressing formats:

 - :ref:`Normal addressing <knowledge-base-can-normal-addressing>`
 - :ref:`Extended addressing <knowledge-base-can-extended-addressing>`